The Black Stallion (film): Home media

 The film was released on RCA SelectaVision VideoDisc (CED) in 1981.
 The film was released on Laserdisc and VHS by Magnetic Video in 1985.
 It was re-issued on VHS as part of the MGM/UA Family Entertainment Collection in 1994 and the MGM Family Entertainment Collection in 1997.
 The film was released on DVD by MGM Home Entertainment in 2004 and re-issued in 2013.
 A restored print of the film was released on Blu-ray by 20th Century Fox Home Entertainment in 2013.
 The Criterion Collection released a special edition of the film on DVD and Blu-ray in 2015.
 This release features a new 4K transfer supervised by Caleb Deschanel, five short films directed by Carroll Ballard, new interviews with Deschanel, Ballard, film critic Scott Foundas and photographer Mary Ellen Mark as well as an essay written by film critic Michael Sragow.

 Legacy

-The film was followed in 1983 by a sequel, The Black Stallion Returns, which also starred Reno.
-There was also a television series called The Adventures of the Black Stallion which aired from 1990 to 1993 and starred Mickey Rooney and Richard Ian Cox.
-In 2003, a 50-minute prequel called The Young Black Stallion, was shot and released for IMAX theaters.
+The film was followed in 1983 by a sequel, The Black Stallion Returns, which also starred Kelly Reno and Teri Garr.
+There was also a television series called The Adventures of the Black Stallion, which aired from 1990 to 1993 and starred Mickey Rooney and Richard Ian Cox.
+In 2003, a 50-minute prequel called The Young Black Stallion was shot and released for IMAX theaters.